Refloat of Italy's Concordia wreck to be biggest ever

 It will then be towed to an Italian port and broken up.
 The port of Livorno may be chosen in order to compensate the Tuscany region by creating jobs, regional president Enrico Rossi said.

-Some 2,300 tonnes of fuel were removed in March, averting an environmental disaster.
+Some 2,300 metric ton of fuel were removed in March, averting an environmental disaster.

 Costa Cruises president Gianni Onorato said protection of the environment during the salvage operation and guarantees for the local tourist industry would be key priorities.